pinebit/react-cr/README.md

 # react-cr

-A tiny library for conditional rendering inside JSX.
+A tiny library for conditional rendering in JSX.

 ## Basic Usage